 Listing 10-17: An attempt to use a reference whose value has gone out of scope

-Note: This example and the next few examples declare variables without giving them an initial value, so that the variable name exists in the outer scope.
+Note The example in Listing 10-17 and the next few examples declare variables without giving them an initial value, so the variable name exists in the outer scope.
 At first glance, this might appear to be in conflict with Rust having no null values.
-However, if we try to use a variable before giving it a value, we’ll get a compile-time error, which shows that Rust indeed does not allow null values.
+However, if we try to use a variable before giving it a value, we’ll get a compile time error, which shows that Rust indeed does not allow null values.

 The outer scope declares a variable named r with no initial value , and the inner scope declares a variable named x with the initial value of 5 .
 Inside the inner scope, we attempt to set the value of r as a reference to x .
 Then the inner scope ends , and we attempt to print the value in r .
 This code won’t compile because the value r is referring to has gone out of scope before we try to use it.
-Here’s the error message:
+Here is the error message:

 error[E0597]: `x` does not live long enough